 - Tasks: Lesson, Homework, or Quiz

-- Activities: Like answering a question, watching a video, tinkering with a tool, etc.
+- Activities: things like answering a question, watching a video, or trying out a tool.

 - Tasks: Lesson, Homework, or Quiz